niutech/showModalDialog/README.md

 ShowModalDialog Polyfill
 ========================

 This is a `window.showModalDialog()` shim using a modal HTML5 `<dialog>` element and ECMAScript 6 Generators.
-It was tested in the latest Google Chrome with the *Enable Experimental JavaScript* flag enabled in `chrome://flags/#enable-javascript-harmony`.
+It was tested in the latest Google Chrome with the *Enable Experimental JavaScript* flag enabled in `chrome://flags/#enable-javascript-harmony` and in the latest Mozilla Firefox with the *dom.dialog_element.enabled* preference set to *true* in `about:config`.
 Just include the following HTML code before using `showModalDialog` function: `<script src="showModalDialog.js"></script>`.

 Passing both `window.dialogArguments` and `window.returnValue` is supported, provided that the dialog document is on the same server as the host document.